hariscodes/idealloc-blog/content/posts/novelty-is-not-statistically-significant.md

 Internet culture, and by extension modern popular culture, has developed a very strange relationship with science.
-There is simultaneously a stronger-than-ever desire for "rational thinking" and consensus-driven mental models, and a virulent, anti-intellctual impatience for things unknown.
+There is simultaneously a stronger-than-ever desire for "rational thinking" and consensus-driven mental models, and a virulent, anti-intellectual impatience for things unknown.
 People want to just have the answers to things they believe that, given the pace of human progress over the last 150 years, we should have.

 The myriad public and private school systems in the United States have their flaws, but I distinctly remember learning